Naqij/hangman/README.md

 + Click on the 'Save' button.
 + Now the website is live on [https://hangman-one.herokuapp.com/]
 + If any changes are required or made they can be done by committing and push to GitHub and the changes will be updated.

+## Heroku

++ Open Heroku and click on "Create new app"
++ Add app name and choose origin and then click "Create app"
++ Click on the "settings"
++ Scroll down and click on the "Add buildpack" and select the language (make sure to choose Python first and then other language) click "Save changes"
++ Scroll back up and click on the "Deploy"
++ Connect to GitHub by clicking on the GitHub option.
++ Search for the project name and connect.
++ Once connected, scroll down and click on the "Deploy Branch" button.
++ Click on the "Open app" to view live app.

 # Credits